algorithm-archivists/algorithm-archive/contents/probability/distributions/distributions.md

 $$

 Here, $$n$$ denotes the outcome, and we used the "set notation", $$n \in\left\{H,T\right\}$$, which means "$$n$$ belongs to a set containing $$H$$ and $$T$$".
-From the above equation, we can also assume that any other outcome for $$n$$ (such as landing on an edge) is incredibly unlikely, impossible, or simply "not allowed" (eg. just toss again if it _does_ land on its edge!).
+From the above equation, we can also assume that any other outcome for $$n$$ (such as landing on an edge) is incredibly unlikely, impossible, or simply "not allowed" (for example, just toss again if it _does_ land on its edge!).

 For a probability distribution, it's important to take note of the set of possibilities, or the __domain__ of the distribution.
 Here, $$\left\{H,T\right\}$$ is the domain of $$P(n)$$, telling us that $$n$$ can only be either $$H$$ or $$T$$.